Nurse Practitioner-Bluffton SC

-We are currently seeking a Nurse Practitioner to join our St. Joseph’s/Candler Immediate Care Centers and/or South Georgia Immediate Care teams in the Savannah Region.
+We are currently seeking a Nurse Practitioner to join our St. Joseph’s/Candler Immediate Care Centers and/or South Georgia Immediate Care teams in the Bluffton clinic.
 The position reports to the Medical Director.

 Job Summary/Objective: Provides urgent care medicine and occupational medicine services, including assessing, diagnosing, prescribing, treating, and educating patients.
 Works closely with physicians and other clinicians in a team approach to patient care.